Vision-Live/bdsi.utwente.nl/_news/call-for-proposals-2022.md

 -   Potential for followup
 -   Investment by applicant

-A decision on successful proposals can be expected mid-November, and will be communicated with applicants directly and through this website.
+A decision on successful proposals can be expected by the end of April, and will be communicated with applicants directly and through this website.

 ### Contact